-- (a), (b) Grant dates are set approximately two weeks after the date the grants are approved by the Committee to allow time for individual managers to allocate approved pools to employees.
-The Committee determines the grant amount for each Named Officer to be granted on the same future grant date as other employees. - (c) The maximum individual award under our stockholder-approved Executive Officer Annual Bonus Plan is \$3,000,000.
-The award amounts paid to the Named Officers in respect of 2014 performance under the Executive Officer Annual Bonus Plan are set forth in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table" above. - (d) As set forth in the payout scale on page 23, a performance multiple of 0% to 200% will be applied to the performance unit amounts granted based on EOG's "Total Shareholder Return" (as defined in the grant agreements) over the three-year performance period of the awards relative to the Total Shareholder Return of each of our peer companies over the performance period.
-Performance units "cliff" vest five years from the date of grant.

-- (e) SARs vest at the cumulative rate of 25% per year, commencing on the first anniversary of the date of grant. - The grant date fair value for restricted stock/RSUs (which "cliff" vest five years from the date of grant) represents the closing price of our Common Stock on the NYSE on September 29, 2014 of \$101.87 per share.
+- (a), (b) Grant dates are set approximately one to two weeks after the date the grants are approved by the Committee to allow time for individual managers to allocate approved pools to employees.
+The Committee determines the grant amount for each Named Officer, which is granted on the same future grant date as the grants made to other employees. - (c) The maximum individual award under our stockholder-approved Executive Officer Annual Bonus Plan is \$3,000,000.
+The award amounts paid to the Named Officers in respect of 2015 performance under the Executive Officer Annual Bonus Plan are set forth in the "Non-Equity Incentive Plan Comp" column of the "Summary Compensation Table" above. - (d) As set forth in the payout scale on page 24, a performance multiple of 0% to 200% will be applied to the performance unit amounts granted based on EOG's "Total Shareholder Return" (as defined in the grant agreements) over the three-year performance period of the awards relative to the Total Shareholder Return of each of our peer companies (as specified in the governing grant agreements) over the performance period.
+Performance units "cliff" vest five years from the date of grant. - (e) SARs vest at the cumulative rate of 25% per year, commencing on the first anniversary of the date of grant. - (f) The grant date fair value for restricted stock/RSUs (which "cliff" vest five years from the date of grant) represents the closing price of our Common Stock on the NYSE on September 28, 2015 of \$69.43 per share.
 The grant date fair value of the performance units is estimated using the Monte Carlo simulation.
-We used the following assumptions for the performance units awarded on September 29, 2014: an expected volatility of 32.18% over a 3.26-year period preceding the valuation date and a risk-free interest rate of 1.18%.
-Based on the Monte Carlo simulation, using the above assumptions, the value of the performance units was \$119.27 per unit.
+We used the following assumptions for the performance units awarded on September 28, 2015: an expected volatility of 29.35% over a 3.26-year period preceding the valuation date and a risk-free interest rate of 1.07%.
+Based on the Monte Carlo simulation, using the above assumptions, the value of the performance units was \$80.64 per unit.
 The grant date fair value of each SAR grant is estimated using the Hull-White II binomial option pricing model.
-We used the following assumptions for the SARs awarded on September 29, 2014: a dividend yield of 0.61%, expected volatility of 35.26%, a risk-free interest rate of 0.96% and a weighted-average expected life of 5.24 years.
-Based on the Hull-White II binomial option pricing model, using the above assumptions, the value of the SARs granted was \$30.85 per share.
+We used the following assumptions for the SARs awarded on September 28, 2015: a dividend yield of 0.85%, expected volatility of 38.04%, a risk-free interest rate of 0.83% and a weighted-average expected life of 5.28 years.
+Based on the Hull-White II binomial option pricing model, using the above assumptions, the value of the SARs granted was \$21.70 per share.
 The actual value, if any, a recipient may realize will depend on the excess of our stock price over the exercise price on the date the SARs are exercised.